ledsrace/ledsrace/README.md

 ### Play back the F1 Grand Prix

-We can play the 2023 and 2024 Formula 1
+We can play the 2023 and 2024 Formula 1 races using datasets from openf1.org.
+The datasets provide 3.7Hz positions updates for all cars on the track.
+We have downloaded and processed the dataset so that it can be included in the firmware in an efficient binary format.

 ![Play F1 Race](img/f1race.jpg)